moforemmanuel/blog/_posts/2023-05-31-web-application-security.md

 which translates into ***“give all user objects back to the requester.”***

-What if we just started a new statement inside of our user_id object?
+What if we just started a new statement inside of our user_id?

 ```javascript
 user_id = '123abc; DROP TABLE users;';